 Legionella Risk Assessment for Landlords

-uRisk provides landlord legionella risk assessments for single property landlords, multiple property landlords, estate agents, letting agents and property management companies.
-Our landlord legionella risk assessment prices start from £60+VAT per property for multiple properties.
+uRisk provides landlord legionella risk assessments for single property landlords, multiple property landlords, estate agents, letting agents and property management companies to help prevent against Legionnaires disease.
+Our landlord risk assessment prices start from £60+VAT per property for multiple properties.
 Prices vary depending on the number of properties, size of the property and locations.
-Get in touch today for a landlord legionella risk assessment quote.
+Get in touch today for a landlord assessment quote.

-As a legionella specialist we have a wide range of questions asked to us daily about legionella and landlords responsibilities.
-With so much confusion and scare mongering across the internet, with misleading information about the responsibility of the landlord and legionella.
-We have decided to create an informative page that not only identifies what the landlord must do, but also references the HSE’s guidelines for your ultimate guide and peace of mind.
+As a water hygiene specialist we have a wide range of questions asked to us on a daily basis about legionella and landlords responsibilities.
+With so much confusion and misleading information about the responsibility of Landlords in the UK we have put together this information to give you all the information you need to know.

 Single.
 Multiple.
 Portfolio.

-uRisk has carried out thousands of legionella risk assessment for landlords whether you have a single property or hundreds.
+uRisk has carried out thousands of assessments whether you have a single property or hundreds.
 We’ll take the stress away of managing legionella risks from your properties.

-Do landlords really need a legionella risk assessment, what is the law?
+Do landlords really need a legionella risk assessment?